 You will have to add the new key figure InfoObject first to the Planning Area before adding it to the Planning Book.
 To change the Planning Area you use the “Administration of Demand and Supply Planning”

 As of SCM 5.0 you are able to add – and even delete – a key figure from the Planning Area without deactivating it as long as the key figure is not in use in a planning book or macro.

-After you have done the required changed to the Planning Area you can initialize a new time series and you can upload your planning data again from the backup InfoCube.
+After you have done the required changes to the Planning Area you can initialize a new time series and you can upload your planning data again from the backup InfoCube.-

 As the last step you enter the design of the planning book and add the new key figure to your planning book and planning view.
 After activating the changed Planning Book you will see the new key figure in your Planning View.

-A. This is very easy to achieve because all you have to do is change the pivot sorting.
-You can do this by right clicking on the name field of your planning table and select Pivot sorting.
+This is very easy to achieve because all you have to do is change the pivot sorting.
+You can do this by right-clicking on the name field of your planning table and select Pivot sorting.

 If you have reached now the point in time to carry out a Storage Bucket Profile maintenance, however, it also might be a good moment to analyze a possible upgrade to the latest release._